saulangas95/KERS_Transfer_Functions/README.md

 - `TransferFunctions_KERS.m`: Main MATLAB script with both transfer function models and step responses.
 - `README.md`: Project description (this file).
-- `LICENSE`: (Optional) You may add a license such as MIT or Apache.

 ##  System Parameters